 It has a cool industrial vibe with the repurposed warehouses.
 A waterway runs through the district and water taxis take you to your destination.
 These cost but the atmosphere is absolutely free.
 Check for special events.

 9. 45th Infantry Division Museum

-Take your tweens or teens to experience the history they will be learning about in class at the 45th Infantry Division Museum.
-The museum is one of the largest military museums in the country and offers indoor exhibits like World War II artifacts and firearms.
-Outside you’ll find air crafts, tanks, and more.
-Check the museum’s website for days and times.
+Take your tweens or teens to experience the history they will study.
+The 45th Infantry Division Museum is one of the largest military museums in the country.
+Indoor exhibits include World War II artifacts and firearms.
+Outside, you’ll find aircraft, tanks, and more.
 The museum is free but does accept donations.

 10. Route 66

 Oklahoma offers the largest driveable stretch of historic Route 66 with more than 400 miles of the Mother Road.
 If you’re visiting Oklahoma City with teens this is a great opportunity to let them drive the road that built America.

 Route 66 is full of quirky and historic places to visit, including The Milk Bottle Building.
 Built in 1930, this store features a can’t-miss large milk bottle on top.
 The store is on Classen Boulevard, which is part of the original Route 66.
 Drive historic Route 66 and stop for Oklahoma’s famous Braum’s ice cream.